jamesmathison/blog/_posts/2017-06-02-multi-piece-bonus.md

 I'll usually glance at it, and then file it away forever under the category of "might get to one day".

 Most ebooks are not selling pieces, but they should be.
-All your material should present your audience (of prospects) with an invitation to go deeper into your brand, whether that's to become a customer, or do something smaller.
+All your material should present your audience (of prospects) with an invitation to go deeper into your brand, whether that's to become a customer or do something smaller.
 This *does not* mean to hold back all your valuable information behind a pay wall.
 It *does* mean to surround your valuable information with attractive invitations to take another step.

 &nbsp;